Conan O'Brien plays Aunt Gladys and takes opening shots at AI and Chalamet to open 2026 Oscars

 After winning reviews in his hosting debut last year, O'Brien, the 62-year-old onetime writer for “Saturday Night Live” and “The Simpsons,” former longtime talk show host, and professional podcaster, was rehired almost immediately.

-He had nearly a year to prepare this time, and got to do it in considerably more comfort.
-Last year, O'Brien was among the people displaced by the Los Angeles-area wildfires.

-“This year I got to wake up in my room," he said earlier in the week.

-O'Brien may have given the Academy Awards telecast some stability in the hosting spot after much uncertainty about the role that can often be thankless, including a three-year stretch from 2019-2021 with no host at all.
+He may have given the Academy Awards some stability in the hosting spot after much uncertainty about the role that can often be thankless, including a three-year stretch from 2019-2021 with no host.
 ABC convinced Jimmy Kimmel, the face of the entertainment side of the network, to host four times, something that's unlikely to happen again with the Oscars moving to YouTube in 2029.

 “Some people are worried this is going to change how the Oscars are viewed,” O'Brien said Sunday after the first award was handed out, “but I’ve been assured …” he was then cut off by a wildly intrusive YouTube-style ad featuring actor Jane Lynch pitching a tactical flashlight.